LHT082024/LHT082024/README.md

 - I’m currently working with C# and Python

-- outside of coding I like painting and building warhammer minatures and going to the gym<br/>
+- Outside of coding, I like painting and building Warhammer miniatures and going to the gym, so I’m not<br/>
-  so I do something other then sitting in front of a screen all day
+  sitting in front of a screen all day.

 ## What I use
 <picture>